 Known as the transition phase because the client has the ability to move and control their legs and arms, but do not have the strength or coordination to walk without aids; the goal of Phase IV is to improve coordinated movement through all planes of movement and motion.
 The evolution from Phase III to Phase IV can be long and arduous and quite frustrating, and even though not every person will make the transition, the positive support from their peers and specialist help make achieving this goal seem a little easier to attain.

 The training program in Phase V is tailored to meet each client’s individual goals by providing advanced functional gait training for clients who are moving their legs or are able to walk with or without adaptive aids.
-At Project Walk, there are no guarantees, but we believe that the only time someone stops improving is when he/she is satisfied with their level of improvement.
+At The Perfect Step, there are no guarantees, but we believe that the only time someone stops improving is when he/she is satisfied with their level of improvement.
 While one might be satisfied with just standing on their own, another may want to go beyond just standing and be able to walk on their own, surf or even snowboard.